oussama-etlijani/PatternJourney/CreationalPatterns/AbstractFactory/README.md

 For example, to add a new type of toy animal to the toy factory, you’ll only need to create a new concrete factory subclass (like DinosaurToyFactory) and implement the abstract factory methods in it.
 :rocket:
 Use the Abstract Factory Method when you want to provide users of your library or framework with a way to extend its internal components.

-:brain:
-Inheritance is probably the easiest way to extend the default behavior of a library or framework.
+🧠 Inheritance is probably the easiest way to extend the default behavior of a library or framework.
 But how would the framework recognize that your subclass should be used instead of a standard component?

 The solution is to reduce the code that constructs components across the framework into a set of factory methods and let anyone override these methods in addition to extending the component itself.